 - The lemon law applies to vehicles that are purchased, leased, new or used.

 - A successful lemon law claim entitles vehicle owners/lessees to their choice of remedy: a replacement vehicle; a refund (buyback); or, in some cases, a cash settlement.

 - To qualify for lemon law protections, a new vehicle’s problem must be covered by a factory warranty at the time of the first repair attempt.
 In the case of used cars, the vehicle must have a transferred new car warranty, lemon law buyback warranty, or a certified pre-owned warranty to qualify for lemon law protection.

 - The lemon law also covers campers, trailers, boats, ATVs, and other recreational vehicles.
 (These vehicles fall within the law’s general provisions that apply to consumer goods).
 If you’ve experienced an issue with a boat, it might be beneficial to consult a boat injury lawyer.
-The lemon law does not apply to off-road vehicles
+The lemon law does not apply to off-road vehicles.